TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 With our DNS machines online and running, we can start by setting up the main projects inventory.yml file.
 Here I use the Terraform plugin for linting my inventory files. so there are simpler ways to make this inventory file.

+#### Invent
-My Inventory file valid selections for ansible hosts are [all, leader, secondary] this will all
+My Inventory file valid selections for ansible hosts are [all, leader, secondary] this will allow a specific script to target, one or all of the hosts.

 ```yml
 all: